sofiakatzman/Milestones/README.md

 # Milestones
 ## Description
-"Milestones" is a presents a timeline of personal events, offering various filters like "professional," "achievement," and "personal" to categorize different aspects of one's life.
-It serves as a platform for individuals to showcase their story through significant milestones such as career accomplishments, educational pursuits, life-changing experiences like relocations or marriages, and more.

-Users can:
-- Create an account
-- Create milestones
-- Delete milestones
-- Create milestone aspects
-- Edit their username
-- Delete their account
-- View other's timelines *

-* Admin account features 'friends view'.
-Credentials can be found in "Installation" New users will not have this ability until next update.
+Welcome to "Milestones" - the platform that empowers individuals to share their unique stories by highlighting important moments in their lives.
+Whether it's a career achievement, an educational pursuit, a life-changing event like moving to a new place or getting married, "Milestones" provides a captivating and meaningful way for people to showcase and celebrate their journey and significant accomplishments.

+Our platform allows users to create visually appealing presentations of their milestones, making it easy to share their experiences with friends, family, and the wider community.
+Not only can you share your own achievements, but you can also connect with others who have similar milestones or find inspiration from those with intriguing stories.

+Join us on "Milestones" and become a part of a supportive and inspiring community where everyone's unique journey is celebrated and cherished.
+Start sharing your milestones today and forge connections with like-minded individuals who share your passions and experiences!

-Coming Soon:
+## Coming Soon
-- Users can selectively share specific filters, allowing friends, recruiters and others to gain insights into their unique journey and understand who they are on a deeper level.
-- Users can add other users as friends.
+- Users can create "private milestones" which will only be shared with friends.
-- User updates for friends are displayed on home page.
+- User profiles can be viewed by non-logged in users, but only public milestones will be displayed.
 - Users can customize their milestones page for when friends visit.
 - Users can choose to view timelines in ascending or descending order.
-- User profiles can be view by non-logged in users, but only public milestones will be displayed.

 ## Installation
 To view this project, please clone this repository locally.
-Nacivage to it's directory and follow the below commands on your terminal:
+Navigate to it's directory and follow the below commands on your terminal:

 1. Clone this repository to your local machine and navigate to its directory.
 2. `cd server` and then run `pipenv install` to install all the necessary backend package dependencies.